You budget online. You invest online. Why not apply for your life insurance online?Read more

 “Shiftwork and jet lag are very similar problems, caused by shifting your sleep and light cycles too quickly for the body clock to keep up with.
-Shifting your work times by 12 hours from a day shift to a night shiftis the same as traveling 12 time zones, like flying to Asia,” Lockley says.”
+Shifting your work times by 12 hours from a day shift to a night shift is the same as traveling 12 time zones, like flying to Asia,” Lockley says.”
 And there’s a lot of data showing that long-term shift workers have a much higher risk of heart disease, stroke, hypertension, diabetes, some cancers and depression.”

 The cause of jet lag is rooted in our biology.
-“We have evolved to detect small changes in light day-to-day as the season changes, but we haven’t evolved to deal with rapid shifts of many hours in a single a day, which is what happens with jet travel,” Lockley says.
+“We have evolved to detect small changes in light day-to-day as the season changes, but we haven’t evolved to deal with rapid shifts of many hours in a single day, which is what happens with jet travel,” Lockley says.

 Lack of sleep from jet lag drains you … and you may not realize it

-You may not fully aware of how much a trip took out of you, especially when it comes to judging your own sleepiness.
+You may not be fully aware of how much a trip took out of you, especially when it comes to judging your own sleepiness.
 “We know that subjective sleepiness is a very poor measure of your actual level of sleepiness, your objective sleepiness,” Lockley explains.

 “A sleepy brain is like a drunk brain.
-If you have had a drink, you may be not as able to make good judgments,” Lockley says.
+If you have had a drink, you may not be as able to make good judgments,” Lockley says.
 “If you are sleepy, the same is true.
 You can’t judge how sleepy you are when you have a sleepy brain.”

 The lack of sleep caused by chronic jet lag also can produce cognitive declines, such as memory loss, according to a widely-cited 2000 study in the Journal of Neuroscience.
 Researchers compared the airline cabin crews’ levels of cortisol (a stress hormone) to those of personnel on the ground.
 They found that the cabin crews “exhibited cognitive deficits, possibly in working memory, that became apparent after several years of chronic disruption of circadian rhythms.”

 How personalized jet lag plans make frequent travel less hard

 Fortunately, you can minimize the health effects of jet lag with a few simple steps.
-You can take naps or drink coffee and avoid bright light before, during and after your trips to adjust to your current timezone but the key is doing these things at the right time.
+You can take naps or drink coffee and avoid bright light before, during and after your trips to adjust to your current timezone, but the key is doing these things at the right time